vixxofsweden/iframe-emulator/README.md

 $(document).iframeify(options);
 ```

-### Options
+## Options

-- `containerSelector`: the classes on your iframe emulators (divs)
+- `containerSelector`: the classes on your faux iframes
 - `stylesheetClass`: if you only want specific stylesheets to be targeted
 - `classPrefix`: class prefix for dynamically generated elements
-- `bodyClass`: class that is applied to the body when the iframe mode is enabled
+- `bodyClass`: class that is applied to the body when the faux iframe mode is enabled
 - `onWindowResize`: this will trigger a window resize event (this can be used if you control some aspects of the responsiveness by JavaScript, unless you trigger it by checking the window width)

 ## Example use